cornell-rug/cornell-rug.github.io/index.md

 Getting R and RStudio set up on your computer can be challenging, but CSCU is here to help!
 Stop in any time during this session to get help installing R, RStudio, and R packages (such as tidyverse).
 This is a great opportunity to make sure you're ready to go with R before classes start or attending one of CSCU's R workshops.
 We can also help troubleshoot pesky package installation issues.
 Snacks will be provided!

+## Come to our initial interest meeting

+Come join us Monday, February 19th at 10:00 (location TBA) for an initial interest meeting.
+Come chat about what you'd like to see from the group, ideas, and directions.

 ## Join the listserv

 To join the listserv, send an email to: r-user-group-L-request@cornell.edu using the subject "join" and a blank message to be added to the listserv.